dollarbillio/NothingMuch/PersonalJourney.md

 * Decided that the place is not appropriate for me anymore so breath in the seven law of Hermetic in the dry balloon and ask King Paimon to guide me.
 * Daily Ritual: Get veli nice visualization today, faster
 * Looking at one point while having a lot of thoughts => create **two points** if not concentrated
+---
+12/04/19

+**Present Moment**
+* see a fear today.
+The fear of losing control and lock in a tight environment as saw many creepy things if extend outward
+* get a little bit of exhaustion trying to visualize the stars yet did great things today.
+* Thank you archangels, thank you king Paimon.